Traveling from the Philippines during Pandemic

 Most travel insurance companies do not cover COVID-19

 As of this writing, majority of travel insurance providers in the Philippines do not have COVID-19 coverage.
-If you ask what's the ratio, only 1 out of 23 non-life insurance companies who can write travel insurance policies cover COVID-19.
+If you ask what's the ratio, Out of 54 non-life insurance companies, only less than 5 insurers offer travel insurance with certain COVID-19 coverage.

 COVID-19 is a new type of risk that hasn’t been fully studied yet.
 Insurance companies worldwide are still exploring the nature of this peril.
 Insurance companies based in the Philippines may have COVID coverage for some of their medical insurance products.
 But for travel insurance, only a few insurance companies, including Starr International was able to come-up with a travel insurance product to include a COVID-19 cover add-on.